juristr/juristr.github.com/_drafts/learning-ng-verify-whether-scope-props-defined-on-directives.md

 }
 ```

-You can verify this by yourself, by adding a `check` function to your directive's scope and then by invoking it withe obj/func you'd like to verify.
+You can verify this by yourself, by adding a `check` function to your directive's scope and then by invoking it with the obj/func you'd like to verify.

 ```javascript
 link: function($scope){